SamuelSwartzberg/flashcardifying_text_temp/inf.md

 BIOS  Basic Input/Output System
 The BIOS/UEFI comes preinstalled.
 The BIOS stores its setting in nonvolatile BIOS Memory (also inaccurately called CMOS).
+One of the more important thing stored in nonvolatile bios memory is boot device priority.
 UEFI stores its settings in NVRAM.
 Once the BIOS/UEFI is loaded, it typically performs a POST POST = power-on self-test